-The need to secure a Town wetlands permit and building permit to construct the Project within 150 ft (45.7 m) of the edge of wetlands, as mapped by the NYSDEC, or the Atlantic Ocean, Great South Bay, Carmans River, and Yaphank Creek is preempted by PSL § 130.
-The Applicant requests that the NYSPSC refuse to apply the restriction found in §§ 81-7 (A) (1)-(3) and (5)-(7) and 81-7 (B) (1) prohibiting clearings and improvements in the wetland jurisdictional areas and other areas proximate to tidal wetlands because the Project involves the development of underwater lands seaward of the apparent high watermark of the Smith Point County Park and Smith Point Marina shorelines, HDD beneath wetlands and Town waterways and traversing the Carmans River by certain construction processes and/or activities that make compliance with this local requirement technically impossible or impracticable from a cost and economics perspective.
+The need to secure a Town wetlands permit and building permit to construct the Project within 150 ft (45.7 m) of the edge of wetlands, as mapped by the NYSDEC, or the Atlantic Ocean, Great South Bay, and Carmans River is preempted by PSL § 130.
+The Applicant requests that the NYSPSC refuse to apply the restriction found in §§ 81-7 (A) (1)-(3) and (5)-(7) and 81-7 (B) (1) prohibiting clearings and improvements in the wetland jurisdictional areas and other areas proximate to tidal wetlands because they are unreasonably restrictive in view of existing technology.
+The Project involves the development of underwater lands seaward of the apparent high watermark of the Smith Point County Park and Smith Point Marina shorelines, HDD beneath wetlands and Town waterways and traversing the Carmans River by certain construction processes and/or activities that make compliance with this local requirement technically impossible.
+The Applicant's use of HDD will minimize the impact of construction activities.
 The Applicant also requests that the NYSPSC refuse to apply the restriction found in § 81-14 (E) (1), since the Applicant will not be acquiring land rights sufficient to comply with the buffer standard making compliance with this local requirement technically impossible.